Skip to content

 You should see the operator pod in a Running state.

 A PromptPack defines the prompts your agent will use.
-PromptPacks follow the PromptPack specification - a structured YAML/JSON format for packaging multi-prompt conversational systems.
+PromptPacks follow the PromptPack specification - a structured JSON format for packaging multi-prompt conversational systems.

-First, create a ConfigMap containing a compiled PromptPack:
+First, create a ConfigMap containing your compiled PromptPack JSON:

 apiVersion: v1